okfn/okfn.github.com/blog/_posts/2018-02-16-datapackages-in-go.md

 ---

-We welcome your feedback and questions via our [Frictionless Data Gitter chat][fd-gitter] or via [Github issues][dp-go-issues] on the datapackage-go repository.
+We welcome your feedback and questions via our [Frictionless Data Gitter chat][fd-gitter] or via [GitHub issues][dp-go-issues] on the datapackage-go repository.

 [dp]: https://frictionlessdata.io/specs/data-package/
 [tdp]: https://frictionlessdata.io/specs/tabular-data-package/